openstack/api-site/api-quick-start/source/api-quick-start.rst

 get an authentication token.

-Credentials are usually a combination of your user name and password, and optionally, the name or ID of the tenant where your cloud runs.
+Credentials are usually a combination of your user name and password, and optionally, the name or ID of the project of your cloud.
-Ask your cloud administrator for your user name, password, and tenant so that you can generate authentication tokens.
+Ask your cloud administrator for your user name, password, and project so that you can generate authentication tokens.
 Alternatively, you can supply a token rather than a user name and password.